-The Geneva Centre for Security Policy (GCSP) is an executive education centre that facilitates collaboration in support of peace, security and international cooperation.
+The Geneva Centre for Security Policy (GCSP) is an international foundation focusing on executive education that facilitates collaboration in support of peace, security and international cooperation.

 Security and geopolitical issues are becoming more complex, multi-faceted and unpredictable.
 This new world requires a smarter, collective approach between the public, non-profit and private sectors to help solve them.